 Choosing the right hosted or self-hosted service

 There are currently four chat services that stand out: Layer, Pusher, PubNub, and MongooseIm.
-The first three companies offer a variety of hosted services that will cover almost every programming language and framework out there, with the latter company offering a self-hosted service that is best suited for massive apps that rely on scalability.
+The first three companies offer a variety of hosted services.
+They cover almost every programming language and framework out there.
+The latter of the companies offering a self-hosted service that is best suited for massive apps that rely on scalability.
 We recommend checking each one of these options out in order to find the best solution for your app.